 Before joining the Department of Forensic and Investigative Science at West Virginia University, he was the training, health and safety, and crime scene manager in the chemistry department of the Forensic Science Laboratory.

 Dr. Venter started his academic career as a Faculty Equivalent Academic Professional (FEAP) in 2010, and was later appointed as a clinical assistant professor (Director of Forensic Facilities) in 2014.
 He was promoted to Clinical Associate Professor in 2018.
 He served as interim department chair for almost two years, before his appointment as current chair of the Department in 2021.

-In his academic career he developed and teach multiple forensic courses on graduate and undergraduate level, serves on multiple graduate committees and conducted undergraduate research.
+In his academic career he develops and teaches multiple forensic courses on the graduate and undergraduate level, serves on multiple graduate committees and conducted undergraduate research.